 System Restore has always been an invaluable rescue feature built-in with all versions of Windows.
 It helps you revert back to a previous working state if something goes haywire after installing a software, device driver or an OS update delivered through Windows Update.
-This post tells you how to enable System Restore, create a restore point or rollback to a previous restore point.
+This post tells you how to enable System Restore, create a restore point, and rollback to a previous restore point.

 Information in this post applies to all versions of Windows, including Windows 10.

 Press WinKey + R to bring up the Run dialog,.
 Type SystemPropertiesProtection.exe and press ENTER.

 If you prefer the GUI to launch the System Restore Properties dialog, do a search for "restore point" in the Start menu or from Control Panel.
 Running the above command might be quicker, and it works in all Windows Operating Systems.